zamm-dev/zamm/ui/slider.md

 ```

+We realize that we should change it to `"Slider drag test"` instead, which would be something that an LLM would probably be better at automatically doing.

 Because we can no longer mock the input target event directly, we instead mock a key press event in `src-svelte/src/routes/settings/Settings.test.ts`:

 ```ts